South Dakota Highway 37: Major intersections

-Related route
+Related routes

+Highway 37A

 South Dakota Highway 37A (SD 37A) is a north–south state highway in the U.S. state of South Dakota.
 SD 37A's southern terminus is at SD 37 in Tripp, and the northern terminus is at US 18 north of Tripp.

+Highway 37P

+South Dakota Highway 37P (SD 37P) consists of two spur routes off the SD 37 mainline.
+The southern spur occurs just north of the Nebraska state border, branching from SD 37 in Running Water and extending 1.13 mi to CR 22 (Main St/The Bottom Rd).
+The northern spur occurs at the northern edge of Springfield, running through the city for 1.33 mi before terminating at the intersection of CR 314 (8th St) and CR 414 (Wood St).